Shashank14-ro/Emotion-Detection-using-CNN-LSTM/README.md

 This project implements an advanced facial emotion recognition system using a combination of Convolutional Neural Networks (CNN) for spatial feature extraction and Long Short-Term Memory (LSTM) networks for temporal sequence analysis.
 It is ideal for recognizing emotional changes across video frames or image sequences.

+Haarcascade.xml is used for object detection; in our project, we use it to detect faces, which are then classified using a CNN & LSTM algorithm.
+To improve output accuracy, LSTM is integrated into the existing CNN model.
+While CNN extracts spatial features from facial images, the LSTM network captures temporal dependencies between frames, enabling robust emotion classification across sequences
 ---

 ## 🧠 Key Features